eaglesense/machine-learning-security/index.md

 The [Pattern Recognition and Applications Lab (PRALab)](https://pralab.diee.unica.it/en/AdversarialMachineLearning) at the University of Cagliari researches in the field of Adversarial Machine Learning.

+The [Berryville Institute of Machine Learning (BIML)](https://berryvilleiml.com/) elaborates a taxonomy of attack vectors on machine learning and works on a threat model.
+They also maintain a [bibliography](https://berryvilleiml.com/references/) that contains papers related to machine learning security.

 ### Libraries

 | Name | ML Libraries | ML models | Attacks | Defenses | Noteworthy |